 Clear all fault and fire conditions first.

-Reset to normal operation all devices before applying power to the panel, in particular manual call points
+Reset to normal operation all devices before applying power to the panel, in

 In order to initiate the programming procedure of the SAM's the Panel has to be in INSTALLATION MODE.
 See function 8.4.1.